mcansky/template/README.md

 ### ./code

 One or more services code bases.
-Do what you want in this one.
+It comes with a basic Dockerfile using a simple hello world sinatra app.
+You can replace it with what ever you want.

 ### ./documentation